-From the west shore of Cheshire Pond north of Route 202, to a point on the northeast corner of Lot 127, Tax Map 245.
-Thence northwest along the southeast side of Lot 126 Map 245 crossing Ridgecrest Road to the northerly corner of Lot 108 Map 245, then southerly to the southeast corner of Lot 99 Map 245, following that parcel boundary along the northerly boundary of Lots 105, 104, and 103 Map 245, then paralleling Route 202 at a distance of 500 feet northwesterly to the northwesterly side of Lot 102 Map 245, then southerly along the boundary of Lots 99, 99.1, and 153 Map 245, to exclude these parcels, then at a distance 500 feet parallel to Route 202 to the intersection of Lot 284.1 Map 238 to include the entirety of said lot, to a point on the southeast corner of Lot 243 Map 238 following the southerly boundary to the northerly side of Nutting Road.
+From the west shore of Cheshire Pond and at a point 500 feet north of Route 202, then paralleling Route 202 on the northwest at a distance of 500 feet to a point opposite the centerline intersection of Webster Street and Route 202.
+Then northwest to the southeast corner of Lot 243, Map 238.
+Thence, continuing in a northwest direction along the southwesterly line of said Lot 243 to the northerly side of Nutting Road.
 Thence southerly to the intersection of Route 137.
 Thence southerly to the northwest side of Goodnow Street and crossing Main Street, and following the northwest side of School Street to a point on the south side of the public school property at the intersection of Lots 32 and 33, Map 238, in a straight line to Charlonne Street.
-Then southerly along Charlonne Street to a point that is

-500 feet northwesterly of River Street.
+Then southerly along Charlonne Street to a point that is 500 feet northwesterly of River Street.
 Then running parallel to River Street at a distance of 500 feet crossing Gilmore Pond Road to a point 500 feet south of Gilmore Pond Road and 500 feet west of River Street.
 Thence southerly and paralleling River Street at a distance of 500 feet west of River Street to Lacy Road.
 Then proceeding southerly, remaining a distance of 500 feet from River Street, to the south shore of Mountain Brook Reservoir on Lot 10 of Map 240 as depicted on the Town's tax map dated April 1, 2005.
 Then proceeding along said reservoir in a westerly direction to the northwesterly junction of said lot 10 on map 240 and the northeasterly corner of lot 9 on map 240.
 Then in a southerly direction along the dividing property line of said lots to the westerly side of Route 202.
 Then in a northeasterly direction on the westerly side of Route 202 to the junction Route 202 and the northerly side of Lacy Route.
 Then proceeding easterly to the west bank of the Contoocook River approximately 500 feet.
 Thence northerly and paralleling River Street (Route 202) at a distance of 500 feet east of River Street to a point on the easterly bank of the Contoocook River near the northwesterly corner of Lot 225, Map 239.
 Thence southerly following the easterly side of the Contoocook River to the southwesterly boundary of lot 225 on map 239.
 Thence easterly on a straight line to a point on the southeasterly corner of lot 212 of map 239.
 Thence northerly to the southwest corner at the end of Union Street.
 Following Union Street to the intersection of Union Street, Stratton Road, and Ellison Street.